shayshaybby8-wq/Zcash-Ecosystem-Digest-August-8th/README.md

 # Zcash Ecosystem Digest | August 8th

-Announcement of the Hackathon 3.0 winners, Arrival of ZSA testnet, Migration of 1M+ zec into ironwood shielded pool, Introduction of Ztrash: a disposable email inbox service, New version of Zingo-PC, Zebra 6.2.3 released: Zebra Nix flake has been updated, CYPH infinite money glitch, NU7 token holder vote
+Announcement of the Hackathon 3.0 winners, Arrival of ZSA testnet, Migration of 1M+ zec into ironwood shielded pool, Introduction of Ztrash: a disposable email inbox service, New version of Zingo-PC, Zebra 6.2.3 released: Zebra Nix flake has been updated, CYPH infinite money glitch, NU7 token holder vote.

+Curated by

 ## Shielded Labs, ZODL, Zcash Foundation , and Zcash Updates 🛠️